 The lure of a cozy, safe home with a regular food supply has always been attractive to mice.

-With new litters of up to seven being produced (at most) every five weeks, you can very quickly have a thriving colony of mice running riot in your home.
+With new litters of up to seven being produced (at most) every five weeks, you can quickly have a thriving colony of mice running riot in your home.

 Mice are very resourceful, setting up comfy little nests made of shredded paper, cardboard, fabric, polythene, or even wood shavings in a wall cavity, roof space, or amongst boxes stored in your cupboards.

-In the good old days setting a baited trap that snapped shut with frightening speed, employing a cat, or using hazardous poisons were the only options of dealing with a mice infestation.
+In the good old days setting a baited trap that snapped shut with frightening speed, employing a cat, or using hazardous poisons were the only options for dealing with a mice infestation.
 Each method resulted in the unpleasant task of removing dead bodies.

-Thankfully, there is now the choice of scaring the crafty little mice away to someone else’s home by using a humane ultrasonic repeller that’s perfectly safe to leave around your house or business.
+Thankfully, there is now the choice of scaring the crafty little mice away to someone else’s home using a humane ultrasonic repeller that’s perfectly safe to leave around your house or business.

 But how does an ultrasonic mice repellent work and more importantly, does it actually bring positive results?

 Using sound waves to deter mice and other pests led to the first ultrasonic mouse repeller being invented in 1962.